We Evaluate the following

 Reading (Dyslexia) / Writing (Dysgraphia) / Mathematics (Dyscalculia)

-- Testing Accommodations.
+- For Testing Accommodations.
 You are looking for testing accommodations on a standardized test.

-- Better Understand Self.
-There has been a recent change in yourself (or child) that you’d like to better understand.
+- To Better Understand Yourself.
+There has been a recent change in yourself (or child) that you would like to better understand.

-- Suspected Disorder.
-You’ve suspected you may have a particular disorder, but you want to confirm that suspicion with a professional (to better understand yourself, and/or inform future treatment).
+- You Suspect a Problem.
+You suspect that you may have a particular mental health issue, but you want to confirm that suspicion with a professional to better understand yourself and/or inform future services.

-- 504 Plan / IEP Evaluations.
-We offer full evaluations to see if you meet for certain disabilities that may make you/your child eligible for certain public education support services.
+- To Complete 504 Plans / IEP Evaluations.
+We offer evaluations to see if you meet certain challenges that could make you/your child eligible for certain education support services.

 The 3 Steps for Psychological Evaluation